VienDinhCom/docker-vscode-backend/README.md

 ## Production

-Build the production image and run it with the host's `UID` and `GID`.
+Build the production image and run it.

 ```
 docker compose --profile production up --build